phunware/maas-mapping-ios-sdk/README.md

-MaaS Mapping SDK for iOS
+PWMapKit SDK for iOS
 ==================

-Version 1.0.0
+Version 2.0.2 (BETA)

-This is the iOS SDK for Phunware's Mapping MaaS module.
+PWMapKit is a comprehensive mapping and location SDK that allows easy integration with Phunware's indoor maps and Location Based Services (LBS).
 Visit http://maas.phunware.com/ for more details and to sign up.

 Requirements
 ------------

-- MaaS Core v1.2.0 or greater
+- MaaS Core v1.2.6 or greater
-- iOS 5.0 or greater
+- iOS 7.0 or greater
 - Xcode 4.4 or greater